What is a Demand-Side Platform (DSP): The Complete Guide

 Head of Programmatic Trading, KORTX

-DSPs use advanced technologies to automate the buying and placement of online advertising, freeing up valuable time for advertisers.
+DSPs leverage advanced technology to automate the buying and placement of online ads, saving advertisers valuable time.

 • ad placement